CASEP at Northeastern

 "CASEP will help you determine if teaching is the best career for you."

-Students applying to CASEP must be full-time students and should have been accepted by the university at the time of application
+Students interested in CASEP must be full-time students and should be accepted by the University at the time of application.